ISRAEL AND HAMAS: The Facts

 Correct.
 When Israel withdrew from Gaza in 2005 it forcibly transferred every last Jew from Gaza at the same time so as to allow the Palestinians to establish their own de facto state.
 Instead, Hamas chose to turn Gaza into a terrorist base.

 This was entirely consistent with the Hamas Charter.
-Hamas has no interest in negotiating for a peaceful settlement and when western protesters chant the phrase from the River to the Sea they are, knowingly or unknowingly, parroting part of the Charter, which refers to taking all the land between the Jordan River, in the east, and the Mediterranean Sea, in the west – including the entire nation of Israel.
+Hamas had no interest in negotiating for a peaceful settlement and when western protesters chant the phrase from the River to the Sea they are, knowingly or unknowingly, parroting part of that Charter, which refers to taking all the land between the Jordan River, in the east, and the Mediterranean Sea, in the west – including the entire nation of Israel.

 ‘From the (Jordan) River to the (Mediterranean) Sea’ is a call for the annihilation and extermination of the Jews as the first step of a declared process to win the world for an extremist form of Islam.